 But for an essential product, the variety in price and functionality is really quite surprising.
-For those happy to invest, some luxury brands have offerings for over £200, crafted from luxury Italian leather.
-But for those who are prone to losing their luggage and looking for something on a budget, there are plenty of cheaper yet still functional bags to choose from.
+For those happy to invest, some luxury brands have offerings for well over £200, crafted from luxury Italian leather.
+But for those who are prone to losing their luggage and looking for something on a budget, there are still plenty of cheap yet practical bags to choose from.

-Look out for the style of the bag to get something that suits you – some are the classic pouch with handle, and some roll out to be hung from the back of your hotel bathroom door.
-The material also makes a difference, and these offerings include wipe-clean canvas, fabric and leather.
+Look out for different styles to get the bag that suits you – from the classic pouch with handle to roll-out versions which hang on the back of your bathroom door.
+The material also makes a difference, and our offerings include wipe-clean, canvas and leather.

 1. Ted Baker Lanclot Pebble Grain Leather Wash Bag: £65, John Lewis

 This bag from Ted Baker has all-over pebble grain leather, dark purple highlights at the edges and a deep navy lining.
-It also has a large compartment underneath with built-in netted pockets, and several elasticated pockets on the inside of the main bag.
-It opens very widely, making it easy to rummage around and find your toothpaste, and is finished with that signature gold branding on the front.
+It also has a large compartment underneath with built-in netted pockets, and several elasticised pockets in the main compartment.
+It opens widely, making it easy to rummage around and find your toothpaste, and is finished with that signature gold branding to the front.

 2. Chapel Cards Bicycle Wash Bag: £20, Not On the High Street